Your Cart ()

 Local health departments or environmental agencies often provide testing kits and resources to assist homeowners in this process.

-These tests can identify a wide range of contaminants, including bacteria, nitrates, heavy metals, and chemical pollutants, providing a comprehensive overview of water quality.
+These tests can identify a wide range of contaminants, including chemicals, nitrates, heavy metals, and chemical pollutants, providing a comprehensive overview of water quality.

 When testing your well water, it’s essential to follow proper procedures to ensure accurate results.